Health

 Accept help

 For some mums accepting help and letting other people get involved with looking after your baby is tricky.
 Yet accepting other people’s help makes those early years a lot easier.
-Plus, letting your partner or your mum take care of the baby helps your child to bond and to develop close relationships with other important family members too; win win.
+Plus, letting your partner or your mum take care of the baby helps your child to bond and develop close relationships with other important family members too; win win.
+What's more, this approach will allow you to feel at ease when your baby is older and you need to consider options for child care in Ashburn, VA, or a location relevant to you, to support their growth in a nurturing, social environment outside the home.
+This early exposure can foster independence, adaptability, and positive interactions with other children and caregivers.

 It’s okay not to enjoy it